net-lisias-kspu/ContractConfigurator/2-Parameters/4-Negative Parameters/KerbalDeaths Parameter.md

     kerbal = Jebediah Kerman
     kerbal = Bob Kerman

+    // The vessel to check for Kerbals.
+If specified, then only Kerbals who
+    // have been on this vessel at one point count towards the check.
+If
+    // Kerbals that have never been on this vessel die, we don't care.
+    //
+    // Type:      <a href="VesselIdentifier-Type">VesselIdentifier</a>
+    // Required:  No
+    //
+    vessel = Vessel Key

     // Text to use for the parameter
     //
     // Type:      <a href="String-Type">string</a>